somebodyawesome-dev/data-scraper-swatek/README.txt

 # beautifulsoup4 required
 # requests required
 # csv required
-# chrome webdriver required (should in same root as source code)
+# chrome webdriver required (should be in the same root as source code)